Skip to content Skip to sidebar Skip to footer

 3. Spatter with texture spray gun or pressure port spray gun.

-spatter to make special finish
+Spatter with many clor to make special finish

-The stain to make spatter effect.
+The stain to make spatter effects

-Almost all kind of stains can be used to make the spatter effect.
-The pad stain is my favorite since it can be applied easy either by brush or spray gun.
+Almost all kinds of stains can be used to make the spatter effect.
+The pad stain is my favorite since it can be applied easily either by brush or spray gun.
 Pad stain on the sealer or top coat can be wiped off easily if it is considered too much.
-The glaze is also quite good to make spatter effect.
-It is easy to be applied by brush or spray gun.
-It also can be cleaned or wiped off if necessary, but it takes rather long time to dry.
-Too wet glaze is risk to sag.
-If we use the base coat or paint, then we need the pressure port or texture spray gun.
+The glaze is also quite good to make a spatter effect.
+It is easy to apply by brush or spray gun.
+It also can be cleaned or wiped off if necessary, but it takes rather a long time to dry.
+Avoid too-wet or too-thick application because the glaze is risky to sag.